ginkgo/pmw3360cam/README.md

 This project is MIT licensed.

-It has together with code samples from Ha Thach (tinyusb) and Jacek Fedryński (jfedor2).
+It was put together with code samples from Ha Thach (tinyusb) and Jacek Fedryński (jfedor2).
 Everything else is copyright 2025 Thomas Weber.